WeblateOrg/weblate/docs/admin/install.rst

 ``ALLOWED_HOSTS``

     You need to set this to list the hosts your site is supposed to serve.
-For
-    example:
+    For example:

     .. code-block:: python

         ALLOWED_HOSTS = ["demo.weblate.org"]

-    Alternatively you can include wildcard:
+    Alternatively you can include a wildcard:

     .. code-block:: python